Runweztt/jibolimited/README.md

-### 🚗 JIBO Limited — Smart Vehicle rental & crypto finance Platform
+###  JIBO Limited — Smart Vehicle Rental & Crypto Finance Platform

 JIBO Limited is a modern vehicle rental and logistics platform that allows users to rent vehicles, calculate transport costs, access finance services, and chat with an intelligent AI assistant.
 Built with a mobile-first UI, Firebase authentication, and Gemini AI chatbot.